Unboxed-Software/solana-course/content/anchor-pdas.md

 })
 ```

-Lastly, run `anchor test` and you should see the following output.
+Lastly, run `anchor test` and you should see the following output in the console.

 ```console
   anchor-movie-review-program